zenbi/zdict/readme.txt

 Install
 -------

-To compile, you need the gtk3 development libs and a C compiler.
+To compile, you need the GTK+ 3 development libs and a C compiler.

 For debian based distributions: